 There are a few different ways that this level of interest in shorting Northwest Bancshares shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Northwest Bancshares.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Northwest Bancshares.

 Find out more about how you can short Northwest Bancshares stock.